samullen/presentations/telemetry_by_the_numbers/presentation.md

 - Ratios are easier to act on
 - Ratios are inherently comparative
-- Ratios are also good for comparing factors that are somehow opposed
+- Ratios are good for comparing seemingly opposing factors

 ^
+- Action: It tells you what you need to do to achieve your goals (example: performance)
+  - Do you need to continue working to improve, or can you switch gears
+- Comparative: Comparing a daily metric over the course of the month enables you to see if something is a trend or just a spike
 - Examples of this last one
   - errors per request
   - Signups vs. deactivations